ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

 |in| |http.request.method in { "HEAD" "GET" }|ip.src in { 93.184.216.0 93.184.216.1 }|cf.threat_score in {0 2 10}|
 {: caption="Comparison operators for fields" caption-side="bottom"}

 The evaluation of expressions using string values is case-sensitive.
-As such, a firewall rule might require you to define more than one test condition.
+As such, a custom rule might require you to define more than one test condition.
 Enterprise customers can use a regular expression with the matches operator to capture multiple variations with a single expression.
 {: important}

 ### Boolean comparison
-{: #boolean-comparison}
+{: #custom-rule-boolean-comparison}

 For fields of boolean type (for example, `ssl`) the field appears by itself in the expression when evaluating for a true condition.
 For a false condition, the **not** operator applies.